codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-I don't think I did a lot at the gym today but I
+I don't think I did a lot at the gym today but I still

 ## Description